 The MPPTs with a VE.Can port have a dedicated Remote On/Off input.
 It needs to be connected to battery positive to enable the charger.
 Leaving the Remote On/Off input floating or pulling it to ground will disable the charger.

 This section presumes familiarity with VEConfigure software.

-In normal operation, the charge parameters are controlled by the BYD BMU and communicated through the system by the Venus-device to the inverter/charger and MPPT.
+In normal operation, the charge parameters are controlled by the BYD BMU and communicated through the system by the GX device to the inverter/charger and MPPT.
 However as a precaution it is advised to set these as suggested below.

 |VEConfigure Charge Parameter||Setting|

 |Float voltage||55 V|